 - 8.6.1 Where the estimated value or amount of a Contract is more than £25,000 but not exceeding £100,000, the following procedures shall be adopted as a minimum, as appropriate, for the selection of a Contractor.
 However, it may be more appropriate to undertake a more formal tender.
-The Procurement Officer can advise on the most appropriate procurement route: - (a) Where the estimated value or amount of the Contract exceeds £10,000 but does not exceed £25,000: the Director or their delegated nominee shall, obtain at least two written quotes for the execution of the Contract from persons or bodies who in the opinion of the Director or the delegated nominee are capable of performing the Contract unless it is impractical to do so due to the specialist nature of supply or the nature of any warranty that exists.
-Where available a corporate contract shall be used. - Where the estimated value or amount of the Contract exceeds £25,000 but does not exceed £100,000: the Director or their delegated nominee shall obtain at least three sealed written quotes or three tenders (whichever is appropriate) from persons or bodies who in the opinion of the Director or their delegated nominee are capable of performing the Contract unless it is impracticable due to the specialist nature of supply or the nature of any warranty that exists.
-Where available an agreed form of standard contract should be used. - (b) Details of the quotes received and how the successful contractor was chosen should be submitted to the Procurement team for approval for all contracts.
+Procurement can advise on the most appropriate procurement route: - the Director or their delegated nominee shall obtain at least three sealed written quotes or three tenders (whichever is appropriate) from persons or bodies who in the opinion of the Director or their delegated nominee are capable of performing the Contract unless it is impracticable due to the specialist nature of supply or the nature of any warranty that exists.
+Where available an agreed form of standard contract should be used and legal services should be instructed in advance of the procurement. - (b) Details of the quotes received and how the successful contractor was chosen should be submitted to the Procurement team for approval for all contracts. - (c) The requirement for written quotes shall not apply where an up to date and relevant pre-tendered framework agreement is in place unless the rules governing such a framework agreement requires competitive tendering or quotes (see Standing Order 8.9) - (d) All quotes received pursuant to this Standing Order shall either be: opened using the Council's e-procurement portal or by other electronic means; - (e) Quotes should only be evaluated in accordance with the criteria stated by the Council in the original documentation.

-STANDING ORDER 8.6: - CONTRACTS FOR A VALUE OR AMOUNT EXCEEDING £25,000 BUT NOT EXCEEDING £100,000

-- (c) The requirement for written quotes shall not apply where an up to date and relevant pre-tendered framework agreement is in place unless the rules governing such a framework agreement requires competitive tendering or quotes (see Standing Order 8.9) - (d) All quotes received pursuant to this Standing Order shall either be: opened using the Council's e-procurement portal or by other electronic means; or - ii) Opened in the presence of the Director or their delegated nominee and in the presence of one other Officer designated by the Director. - (e) Quotes should only be evaluated in accordance with the criteria stated by the Council in the original documentation.
 This should be clearly documented and retained on file. - (f) The Head of Service shall then have delegated power to accept such a quote but in the case of a quote other than the lowest then the Head of Service must have due regard to the procedure for tenders set out in Standing Order 8.12.4.